-Achieving a high score in the ASVAB test is not a very complex procedure rather a simple approach that needs to be adopted.
-Here are a few tips that can help you in acing the ASVAB.
+Achieving a high score in the test is not a very complex procedure rather a simple approach that needs to be adopted.
+Here are a few tips that can help you in achieving a good score in ASVAB.

 1. Diagnostic test:

-This is the first step to acing the ASVAB.
+This is the first step to achieving a high score.
 The first important step is to identify your weak areas and your strong points.
-Take a diagnostic test or attempt a full-length practice test within the ASVAB time limit.
+Take a diagnostic test or attempt a full-length practice test within the time limit.
 Taking a timed test will tell you the kind of pressure you will be in during the test.
 Study your scores carefully to see which subjects require more attention.
 You need to devote more time to those subjects than to those you are already good at.